hebersolano/property-pulse/BUILD-PROCESS.md

 ## Things to check

-- Check if fetch api can be replace by server actions -
+- Check if a api route could be replace by an action
+- Login page with email sign in
+- Change messages design
+- Change profile and listings design
+- Error handling
 - Optimize images

 ## New features to implement

--